driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 5.1 Fastapi Deployment

-The trained model is integrated into a fastapi, which Is then build into a docker image and then finally that image is then pushed to my github packages repo.
+The trained model is integrated into a fastapi, which Is then build into a docker image and then finally that image is then pushed to my Github packages repo.

 I later use this docker image to deploy the api on kubernetes.